MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

 ### Add the cluster core IP address for the Windows Server Failover Cluster (WSFC)

 The WSFC IP address also needs to be on the load balancer.
-If you are using Windows Server 2019, skip this process as the cluster creates a **Distributed Server Name** instead of the **Cluster Network Name**.
+If you're using Windows Server 2019, skip this process as the cluster creates a **Distributed Server Name** instead of the **Cluster Network Name**.

 1. In the Azure portal, go to the same Azure load balancer.
 Select **Frontend IP configuration** and select **+Add**.
 Use the IP Address you configured for the WSFC in the cluster core resources.
 Set the IP address as static.